The Complex Commercial Litigation Law Review: United Kingdom - England & Wales

 i The covid-19 pandemic

-The covid-19 pandemic has had a considerable impact on every aspect of life in the United Kingdom.
-That having been said, the impact of the pandemic on English contract law has been limited, and the quantity of litigation through the courts has not decreased.
+The covid-19 pandemic has had a considerable impact on every aspect of life in the United Kingdom; however, the impact of the pandemic on English contract law has been limited,3 and the quantity of litigation through the courts has not decreased.

-The courts have, however, moved quickly to deliver their services remotely and online, with considerable success (building on, for example, the extensive review of the civil court system in England and Wales, culminating in the publication of the Briggs Report in July 2016, which encouraged greater efficiency with a particular focus on the use of digital technology).
+The courts have moved quickly to deliver their services remotely and online,4 with considerable success (building on, for example, the extensive review of the civil court system in England and Wales, culminating in the publication of the Briggs Report in July 2016, which encouraged greater efficiency with a particular focus on the use of digital technology).5

 The United Kingdom exited the European Union on 31 January 2020 (commonly referred to as Brexit).
-By virtue of Sections 1A and 1B of the European Union (Withdrawal) Act 2018 (as amended by the European Union (Withdrawal Agreement) Act 2020) (the EUWA), European Union law will continue to be applicable to the United Kingdom for the duration of the implementation period set out in Section 1A(6) of the EUWA (in other words, for all of 2020, unless further amendments occur).
-After the implementation period, pursuant to and in accordance with Sections 2 to 4 of the EUWA, EU legislation, so far as operative immediately before the end of the implementation period, forms part of domestic law on and after the day on which the implementation period ends.
+By virtue of Sections 1A and 1B of the European Union (Withdrawal) Act 2018 (as amended by the European Union (Withdrawal Agreement) Act 2020) (EUWA), EU law was applicable to the United Kingdom for the duration of the implementation period set out in Section 1A(6) of the EUWA (i.e., for all of 2020).

-That means that Brexit will have a limited impact on English contract law itself; however, its impact on the substantive obligations of each party under existing contracts may be more significant.
+Currently, pursuant to and in accordance with Sections 2 to 4 of the EUWA, EU legislation, so far as it was operative immediately before the end of the implementation period (i.e., 31 December 2020), forms part of domestic law.
+This means that Brexit will have a limited impact on English contract law itself;6 however, its impact on the substantive obligations of each party under existing contracts may be more significant.

-Key legal issues are likely to concern references to EU law or EU institutions within existing contracts and the effect on contractual governing law and jurisdiction clauses when legal systems other than the English legal system are involved.
-One of the most pressing legal issues is likely to be the extent to which judgments of the English courts will be enforced in other Member States.
+One of the most pressing legal issues arising from Brexit is the extent to which judgments of the English courts will be enforced in other EU Member States.7 Other key legal issues concern references to EU law or EU institutions within existing contracts and the effect on contractual governing law and jurisdiction clauses when legal systems other than the English legal system are involved.

 Under English law, most contracts can be formed simply, without specified formality, and contracts do not have to be written to be enforceable.
 Parties can create even complex contracts merely by satisfying the following criteria: